ni/nimi-python/docs/nifgen/functions.rst

 .. function:: write_waveform(waveform_handle, data)

-    Writes floating-point data to the waveform in onboard memory.
-The waveform handle passed in must have been created by a call to the nifgen\_AllocateWaveform function or one of the following niFgen CreateWaveform functions:
+    Writes data to the waveform in onboard memory.

-    -  nifgen\_CreateWaveformF64
-    -  nifgen\_CreateWaveformI16
-    -  nifgen\_CreateWaveformFromFileI16
-    -  nifgen\_CreateWaveformFromFileF64
-    -  nifgen\_CreateWaveformFromFileHWS

-    By default, the subsequent call to the :py:func:`nifgen.write_waveform` function continues writing data from the position of the last sample written.
+    By default, subsequent calls to this function continue writing data from the position of the last sample written.
 You can set the write position and offset by calling the nifgen\_SetWaveformNextWritePosition function.
-If streaming is enabled,
-    you can write more data than the allocated waveform size in onboard memory.
-Refer to the
-    `Streaming <REPLACE_DRIVER_SPECIFIC_URL_2(streaming)>`__ topic for more
-    information about streaming data.